damienmckenna/metatag/README.txt

 Related modules
 --------------------------------------------------------------------------------
-Some modules are available that extend Metatag with additional functionality:
+Some modules are available that extend Metatag with additional or complimentary
+functionality:

 * Transliteration
   https://drupal.org/project/transliteration